dkfz-unite/unite-composer/README.md

 - Composer api configuration and installation scripts: https://github.com/dkfz-unite/unite-environment/tree/main/applications/unite-composer

 ### Docker
+The image of the service is available in our [registry](https://github.com/dkfz-unite/unite-composer/pkgs/container/unite-composer).

 [Dockerfile](Dockerfile) is used to build an image of the application.
 To build an image run the following command:
 ```